ray-project/langchain-ray/embedding_pdf_documents/README.md

 `python embedding_ray.py`

 ## Step 10

-After the workload finished, tear down the cluster
+After the workload finished, tear down the cluster!
+This needs to be run from outside the cluster, so if you are still in the cluster shell, make sure to exit with Control-C.

 `ray down llm-batch-inference.yaml`